sakov/enkf-c/README.md

 - permits multiple model grids;

-- can handle rectangular or curvilinear horizontal grids, z or sigma vertical layers.
+- can handle rectangular or curvilinear horizontal grids, z, sigma or hybrid vertical grids.

 For more information see [README](https://github.com/sakov/enkf-c/blob/master/enkf/README) and [user guide](https://github.com/sakov/enkf-c/blob/master/enkf/doc/enkf-userguide.pdf).
 (An older version of the user guide is also available from [arXiv](http://arxiv.org/abs/1410.1233).)
 Have a feel for how the code works by running the included example.